Karol Grzesik

-Karol Grzesik, alias «Hauke» (May 30, 1890 — May 1940) was a Polish politician who worked in Upper Silesia.
+Karol Grzesik, alias « Hauke » (30 May 1890 — May 1940) was a Polish politician who worked in Upper Silesia.
 He was a deputy of the Sejm of Poland of the II and III convocations, Marshal of the Sejm of Silesia of the IV convocation (1935–1939), as well as President of Chorzów.
 Captain of the artillery reserve of the Polish Army, is one of the victims of the Katyn massacre.

 Biography

-During the First World War, as a second lieutenant, he served in the 54th Field Artillery Regiment of the Army of the German Empire.
-In Poland, he joined the Polish Youth Union Zet and joined the Polish Military Organization in January 1919.
+During World War I, as a second lieutenant, he served in the 54th Field Artillery Regiment of the Army of the German Empire.
+In Poland, he joined the Polish Youth Union Zet and joined the Polish Military Organisation in January 1919.
 After the creation of the General Command of the Army of Upper Silesia in July 1919, he became chief of the artillery department, then instructor of the IV Gliwice district and commandant of the III district, which includes the cities of Prudnik, Ratsibuz and Kozle.

 After Poland gained independence in 1918, this Polish soldier joined the Polish army.
 He took part in two Silesian uprisings: